StaflSystems/ChamberConnectLibrary/README.md

 ## Installation

-There are two ways to use this distribution: (1) PyPI and (2) src folder.
+There are two ways to use this distribution:

+1. PyPI
+2. src folder

 HOWEVER, the PyPI package or the src distribution folder has not yet been published.

 In the meantime, to take advantage of this free library, simply clone it to your local system and git checkout py3-chamberconnectlibrary.
-Then navigate to the root directory to execute and test run the sample programs provided as a starter.
+The clone directory must also carry the name ```chamberconnectlibrary```; navigate to this root directory to execute and test run the sample programs provided in the bin directory.

 Sample programs are included in the bin folder, particularly for Watlow F4 and F4T controllers.
-A virtualenv with specific Python 3 version can be created in the root directory to test and run these sample programs.
-For RTU modbus (serial connect), the ``serial_requirements.txt``` is needed to install the pyserial and/or minimalmodbus modules.
+With this clone, it is probably best that a virtualenv with specific Python 3 version created in the root directory to test and run these sample programs.
+For RTU modbus (serial connect), the ```serial_requirements.txt``` is needed to install the pyserial and/or minimalmodbus modules in this virtualenv.

+Sample programs are available as follows:

 * ```f4t_runTCP.py```: Sample program via TCP/IP for F4T w/ Temp
 * ```f4t_runTCP_TempHumi.py```: Sample program via TCP/IP for F4T w/ Temp and Humi